Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 2. Mark your seam allowances before sewing.
 Take the time to mark the entire seam and clearly mark your seam line.

 3. Adjust the stitch length to a shorter one.
 I normally decrease the length to a 2.0.
-Shorter stitches help you shape the curves easier than longer ones as you are more in control.
+A shorter stitch length helps you shape the curves easier than longer ones as you are more in control.

 8. On tight curves it helps to stop and pivot every once in a while, whenever shifting the fabric won’t work.
 Stop the machine, keep the needle down, lift the presser foot up and shift the fabric as needed.
 The lower the foot and continue sewing.